-Sittard to Amsterdam train with PKP Intercity
+Sittard to Amsterdam train with Intercity

 + Add return